cornwall-housing-saltash-dec2023-42

 We will write to the applicant with the outcome of the landlord’s consent assessment – this will either be accepted or refused.
 The resident will have the opportunity to appeal the decision.

-If an application is accepted, we will begin to plan the work.
-This will need to be done on a case-by-case basis, as requests and works are very different.
-This might involve a survey, or contractors visiting the your home.
-Plans will be shared with you and we will arrange a convenient date to begin the works.
+If your application is accepted, you will be placed on an approved waiting list.
+Works are scheduled based on your referral date and level of priority.
+When your case is due to be progressed, we will begin planning the work on a case-by-case basis, as requests and required works can vary.
+This may involve a survey or contractors visiting your home.
+Plans will be shared with you, and we will then arrange a convenient date to begin the works.

 Please see link to current advice on timescales.